alexlinz/OMD-TOIL/README.md

 Repo Structure
 --
     project
     |- README                   # the top level description of content
-    |- data       # raw and primary data, are not changed once created
+    |- data                     # raw and primary data, not changed once created
     |- metadata                 # metadata associated with the samples, not changed once created
     |- protocols                # protocols associated with sample collection and processing
+    | |- SamplingProcedures.pdf # description of sampling procedures
+    | |- RNAExtraction.txt      # RNA extraction for sequencing
+    | |- Sequencing.txt         # Library prep and sequencing protocols, if available.
+Otherwise, a description of methods.
     |- scripts                  # protocols associated with processing and analysis of sequence data